 Local IRMER reviews ensure that:

-These reviews must be completed by qualified Medical Physics Experts (MPE) or Clinical Radiology Experts (CRE) with appropriate accreditation.
+These reviews must be completed by qualified Medical Physics Experts (MPE) or Clinical Radiation Experts (CRE) with appropriate accreditation.

 However, many research sites lack the internal capacity to complete these reviews promptly, creating significant delays in trial activation.
 Recent guidance encourages sites to reduce duplication and rely on national RA outputs, but local IR(ME)R responsibilities for justification and optimisation remain - and capacity constraints persist.

-The Challenge: One NHS Trust had 30 trials awaiting local IRMER approval, unable to start due to internal capacity constraints.
+The Challenge: One NHS Trust had a portfolio of studies awaiting local IR(ME)R review due to internal capacity constraints.

 National Impact Of Local IRMER Review Delays